awakzdev/cloud-functions-migrate/README.md

-# Catalog Sync Cloud Functions
-Utilizes Google Cloud SDK's to fetch all Cloud Functions and download their source code.

 ## Purpose

 The purpose of this code is to automatically sync Pub\Sub and Google Cloud Function into your local environment.